 Days later, Beloved Son arrives home from his trip and immediately runs to greet his fish.
 After a few moment he gets very quiet.
 “Hey Mom,” he chirps, “You know my black fat fish?
 He looks…weird“.

-My heart stops and my palms get sweaty.
+My heart stops and my pits get sweaty.
 Keeping my wits about me, I press for details.

 “Well…he’s got this weird mark on his side.
 You know…like a scrape.
 I wonder what it is…?”